TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 52/Isaiah 52.3.md

 ---

-For thus saith Jehovah, Ye were sold for nought; and ye shall be redeemed without money.
+For thus says Yahweh, "You were sold for nothing; and you shall be redeemed without money."